Create a Commute-Friendly Workplace

 - Offering subsidies

-- Participating in the Transit Benefits Program, in which employees pay fares with pre-tax dollars through payroll deduction
+- Participating in the Transit Benefits Program, in which employees pay fares with pre-tax dollars through payroll deductions

 Did you know that Illinois employers incur no liability related to their employees participating in ridesharing?
 See the Illinois State law Vehicle Code 625 ILCS 5/10-202.

 Pace offers a free regional ridematching system, PaceRideShare.com, which allows individual commuters to register at no cost and access a list of people who match their commute.
-Participants in this ridematching system can form their own carpools or, if the group consists of four or more, form a Pace vanpool.
+Participants in this ridematching system can form their own carpools or, if the group consists of three or more, form a Pace Vanpool.

 The site is a valuable tool to employers too.
 PaceRideShare employer administrators have access to pollution reduction reports and an email list of registered participants.
 Employers who offer a commuter program often increase the number of rideshare groups formed when they direct employees to register on PaceRideShare.com and provide other benefits such as priority parking or a transit subsidy.
 To learn more about rideshare or to become an employer administrator, visit PaceRideShare.com.